lalithaburagapu/voice-assistant/README.md

 # voice-assistant
-lets create a voice assistant for our pc ,that can play music,opens google and youtube.And also alks with you.
+lets create a voice assistant for our pc ,that can play music,opens google and youtube.And also talks to you.